 At the Holiday Inn® Atlanta Downtown hotel, we proudly offer a friendly staff and convenient location in the heart of it all.
 Don't settle for less when it comes to hotels in downtown Atlanta!
 Enjoy your stay!

-Crowne Plaza Atlanta Midtown is conveniently located near exciting area attractions, world-class shopping and fantastic cuisine.
-The Metropolitan Atlanta Rapid Transit Athority, MARTA, offers quick transportation to various areas of the city.
-If you want to stay on site, we offer delicious cuisine, stunning views and a refreshing outdoor pool on our fourth floor.
+Crowne Plaza Atlanta Midtown is conveniently located near exciting area attractions, world-class shopping and fantastic restaurants.
+Immediate highway access or a few short steps to the MARTA subway system offers quick transportation options to many areas of the city.
+If you choose to stay on site, we offer delicious cuisine, stunning city views and a refreshing outdoor pool for your enjoyment.

 Because our hotel's location is near Emory University & Emory Hospital, we provide the perfect place to stay when you're visiting a student at the school, or if you're in the area to tour this beautiful university.
 We are the closest hotel to DeKalb Medical